 While not every experimental mint edition will be delicious, there is no real downside to the chocomint boom (when enjoyed as part of a balanced diet) unless you find yourself on the other side of the fence.
 Social media also serves the anti-chocomint community as a place where they can freely complain about the mint invasion of their convenience store and comment “it tastes like toothpaste” on as many posts as they want.
 Personally, I imagine eating toothpaste is probably a far more unpleasant and very different experience but as they say, ‘one man’s meat is another man’s poison’, and I say that as a vegetarian.
 If it’s not for you, that’s ok — each to their own.
 You only have to put up with it for a few months a year and you can always give that ‘salty chocolate’ trend a try, or just hang tight until September, as Halloween pumpkin everything and a chestnut flavor bonanza are reliably guaranteed to hit the shelves soon enough.

-Top 5 Chocomint Recommendations for 2018
+Top 5 Chocomint Recommendations

 If you’re overwhelmed with Chocomint choices, here are five our of favorites to satisfy your minty cravings or initiate you into the ‘Chocomint Party’